 One last note – notice Hoang’s great-looking jacket?
 Take a good long look at it, because it’s the last time you’ll see it I’m afraid.
 That is a real deal Prada jacket, mind you, and yes it does look great.
 About an hour after these pictures were taken, yours truly was about to enjoy a “wok fried potato” at the Shrine restaurant in the MGM Grand at Foxwoods.
 I grabbed the sauce-laden slice in my chopsticks, brought it to my mouth and… splat.

 Grease spattered all over the jacket, ruining it forever.
 I tried to ply Hoang with hard liquor hoping maybe she’d forget, but that didn’t work.
 So be on the lookout for the most fashionably dressed petit homeless woman in Hartford County.

-We returned one afternoon with Damian with the intent to enjoy lunch.
+We returned one afternoon with Damian intending to enjoy lunch.
 The whole vibe now that the “dream” restaurant was a reality had changed.
 I didn’t see Harry.
 Dianne was nowhere to be seen.
 Our server was inattentive and didn’t seem to appreciate that we had a little kid.
-The patio was very nice and the yellow jackets thought so too.
-The food took way too long and for the ridiculous prices was just not worth it.
+The patio was very nice and the hordes of yellow jackets thought so too.
+The food took way too long, was not very good, and ridiculously expensive.
 And the wine?
 Forget about it.
 Our pours were tiny and the wine wasn’t very good at all.
-I have no idea what has changed or why, but as I wrote, judging by the Yelp and Urban Spoon reviews, it hasn’t gotten any better.
+I have no idea what has changed or why, but this place went from one of favorites in 2008 to probably the worst overall experience in 2010.